gianca10086/Ai-biases-Ofqual-algorithm-/README.md

  # Creation of predicted data (proxy data)

-As the real grades for 2020 werent published by the UK government, we decided to predicte them based on Ofqual’s own studies, we assumed that in normal times, predicted grades are about 20% higher than actual grades, this is based on the unsubstantiated but presumed assumption that GCSE grades, on which predicted grades are usually based, correlate strongly with A level results
+As the real grades for 2020 werent published by the UK government, we decided to predict them based on Ofqual’s own studies, we assumed that in normal times, predicted grades are about 20% higher than actual grades, this is based on the unsubstantiated but presumed assumption that GCSE grades, on which predicted grades are usually based, correlate strongly with A level results

         R_value = dt_school_test['R_' + grade].iloc[0]
         if isinstance(R_value, float):